yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-chat-create.md

 ### Response

 The following is an example of the response.

-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+>**Note:** The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "ignored",
   "truncated": true,